 Why buy a whole quarter?

-Buying a whole quarter of beef has advantages: lower price per kilo, more control over quality, and you can decide how to divide it yourself.
-But there's a catch.
+A whole quarter of beef offers clear advantages: lower price per kilo, better quality control, and you decide how to divide it.
+But there's a major catch.

-The price per kilo you pay is NOT the price you ultimately pay for your meat.
-Due to bones, fat and cutting loss you get less usable meat than you purchase.
+The price per kilo you pay isn't your real meat cost.
+Bones, fat and cutting loss mean you get less usable meat than you purchase.

 ⚠️ Important:

-Never calculate with the purchase price per kilo for your cost price calculation.
+Never use the purchase price per kilo for your cost calculations.
 You get less usable meat, so it becomes more expensive per kilo.

 What is cutting loss in beef?

-Cutting loss is the difference between what you purchase and what you can actually use.
-With a whole quarter of beef this consists of:
+Cutting loss is the gap between what you purchase and what you can actually use.
+With a whole quarter of beef this includes:

 - Bones: 15-20% of total weight